hangrybear666/fiscalismia-backend/README.md

 ## Technologies Used

-- **TypeScript:** Statically typed JS with high strictness level.
+- **TypeScript:** Statically typed JS with high strictness level and compile target ESNext.
 Mid-project Migration from plain JavaScript (ECMAScript 2016).
 - **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine, used for server-side development.
 - **Express Server:** A fast, unopinionated, minimalist web framework for Node.js, used to build the backend server.
 - **JWT Auth:** JSON Web Token authentication is used for securing and verifying the authenticity of API requests.